 - Property tax.
 Your letting agent, mortgage lender or financial advisor should be able to advise on the cost of this.

-Grow your venue with WiFi Marketing
+Grow your restaurant with Wi-Fi Marketing

 Beambox helps businesses like yours grow with data capture, marketing automation and reputation management.